YTasheva/Rock-Paper-Scissors/README.md

 * As a user:
   * I want to play Rock, Paper, Scissors against an automated opponent.
-  * I can enter R, P, or S to signify my choice of rock, paper, or scissors.
+  * I can enter Rock, Paper, or Scissors to signify my choice of rock, paper, or scissors.
-  * I expect the computer to choose R, P, or S in return.
+  * I expect the computer to choose Rock, Paper, or Scissors in return.
   * I want the option to play again whether I win or lose.
   * I want to see my total wins, ties, and losses after 10 rounds.